jules2689/trudeau/docs/2020-04-17/post_news.md

 The Prime Minister said thatthey're going to be working withthe bbc, the development banksand the EDC, to offer morecredit to small and medium-sizedoil companies.
 But he did not offer any specifics about how much money they would be using and if it would be, in fact, to backstop those loans.
 I think that the hint they could take from that is not for big oil companies.
-So that addresses some of the criticism that the government inbound to receive that they rein a way subsidizing industry.
+So that addresses some of the criticism that the government is bound to receive that they are in a way subsidizing industry.
 Obviously, with environmental concerns that is sort of vulnerability for them.
 I think that is aimed at addressing that possiblecriticism.
 I just don't know what that backstop means, what that liquidity looks like and there were no details offered today.